 Why not add the subtitles straight to the video (hardcoded)?

-The issue with hardcoded subtitles is that screen readers can’t see the text – it's just an image to them if hard-coded – and so uploading a subtitles file separately makes it more accessible, as well as allowing people to customise the way subtitles appear on their devices so they can make sure the display works for them.
+The issue with hardcoded subtitles is that screen readers can’t see the text – it's just an image to them if hard-coded – and so uploading a subtitle file separately makes it more accessible, as well as allowing people to customise the way subtitles appear on their devices so they can make sure the display works for them.

 It also makes it easier to go back and edit them in the future if you spot a mistake.
 No need to re-render the whole video, just update the subtitles file.